Ventuscoder/maths-game-server/README.md

-# press-game-server
+# maths-game-server
-A game where you get points and get global ranking based on your button clicks
+A game where you get points for solving maths problems